Punkspawn/NVM-AquaFeed-Platform/02_Software_Design/PLC/02_Structures/ST_Device.md

 ## DeviceId

-Unique device identifier.
+Unique identifier of the device.

+Each physical device shall have a unique DeviceId.

 ---

 ## DeviceType

-Device classification.

-Examples
+Defines the equipment type.

+Examples:

 - Blower
 - Dosing